 When it comes to propagating daffodils there are only two effective techniques that the gardener can employ - natural division by offset bulbs or bud initiation by scoring.
 Although daffodil seed viability is good, seed collection is not an effective way of propagating specific cultivars.
 Not only can it take between 5-7 years for a seedling to bloom, with so many modern hybrids around you cannot guarantee either the shape or the colour your seedlings flower due to the high risk of further hybridization.

 The easiest method is to let nature do its thing as daffodil bulbs will naturally reproduce by division as part of their yearly growing cycle.
-They are classed as tunicate bulbs as they are made up of a sequence of specialised fleshy and very broad scale leaves.
+They are classed as tunicate bulbs as they are made up of a sequence of specialized fleshy and very broad scale leaves.
 As they grow the outer leaves become dry and membranous which help to protect the bulb against drying out.
 During the growing season apical buds will develop from the parent plants basal plate, which in time will produce the new flowering bulbs.
 However it will take at least another year before they are ready for separation and flowering.

 The best time to remove these new bulbs is in late summer after the flower stalks have fully dried off.
 Carefully lift the bulbs and detach them from the parent bulb.
 They can then be planted into a fertile, free draining soil at approximately twice their own depth.
 Try to choose a site that has an open and sunny location away from excessive damp and strong winds.